Trusted WordPress tutorials, when you need them most.

 As the name suggests, it is a configuration file that is part of all self-hosted WordPress sites.

-Apart from database information, wp-config.php file also contains several other high-level settings.
+The wp-config.php file contains several other high-level settings in addition to database information.
 We will explain them later in this article.

-Since this file contains a lot of sensitive information, it is recommended that you don’t mess with this file unless you have absolutely no other choice.
+Since this file contains a lot of sensitive information, it is recommended that you don’t mess with it unless you have absolutely no other choice.

-But since you’re reading this article, it means that you have to edit wp-config.php file.
+But since you’re reading this article, you need to edit the wp-config.php file.
 Below are the steps to do it without messing things up.

 Video Tutorial